Gum disease is one of the most common dental problems for adults.

 A cure for gum disease will depend on how advanced your case is.
 There are several options our Cambridge dentists can discuss in detail with you, including:

 Cleaning – For most early cases the best gum disease remedy is getting rid of the plaque and built-up tartar around your gums.
 At Country Dental, dental work involves dental cleaning (scaling) to remove any built-up tartar.
-At home, curing gum disease includes brushing your teeth twice a day and flossing at least once a day to prevent plaque from building up in the future.
+At home, prevention includes brushing your teeth twice a day and flossing at least once a day to prevent plaque from building up in the future.

 Medications –There are a number of medications that are used to help with healing gum disease including antibiotic mouthwashes that disinfect the mouth and oral antibiotics to treat persistent gum inflammation.

 Surgery – For serious gum disease treatment our Cambridge dentists are trained in early detection and can refer you to our in-house Periodontist, Dr. Ryan Schure, a dental specialist with additional training in restoring bone and gum tissue.
 Gum disease surgery may include bone and tissue grafts, flap surgery, and other procedures.